 Humble Chicken, Soho

 What: Humble Chicken’s tasting menu is inspired by head chef Angelo Sato’s Japanese and European roots.
 Born in Tokyo, Sato moved to London at the age of 17 to work in some of the world’s greatest kitchens, from Gordon Ramsay’s Chelsea restaurant to Tom Sellers’ Restaurant Story.
 In 2021, he set up Humble Chicken, which was met with widespread praise – and it still is.
-The experience hinges around plenty of kitchen theatre, with dishes prepared in front of guests, and moves from snacks to ocean bites to yakitori (skewers) and the eponymous Humble Chicken.
+The 16-course experience hinges around plenty of kitchen theatre, with dishes prepared in front of guests, and moves from snacks to yakitori (skewers) and to his signature Humble Pigeon.

 Where: 54 Frith Street, W1D 4SJ